 As long as we refer to CSV exports, Atlassian shares this alternative as a solution for Jira Cloud instances regarding the exports for more than 1000 items.

-If you are exporting from Jira Cloud to Microsoft Excel, Atlassian allows that fantastic option to opening Jira issues directly in Google Spreadsheets or Excel, and from there, to open more than 1000 issues.
+Suppose you are exporting from Jira Cloud to Microsoft Excel.
+In that case, Atlassian allows that fantastic option to open Jira issues directly in Google Spreadsheets or Excel, and from there, to open more than 1000 issues.

-If you are carrying out a backup or a migration process, this is the best option since creating a backup with the information of your instance will get a massive bach of information... everything you have in your Jira, including the attachments of each issue.
+Suppose you are carrying out a backup or a migration process.
+In that case, this is the best option since creating a backup with the information of your instance will get a massive batch of information... everything you have in your Jira, including the attachments of each issue.
 Here are the full instructions Atlassian offers for these scenarios.

 Obtaining the backup file is simple.
 The tricky part is to extract only the issues from the entity.xml file, where the projects, users, groups, components, etc., coexist.
 If you're interested in getting all the information about just the issues, you'll have to dig into the XML file to get them.
 That's hard work!